-The NMCP is resposible to maintain and progress the Victorian Primary care Partnerships key functions
+The NMCP is responsible for maintaining and progress the Victorian Primary Care Partnerships key functions

-The role of the PCP is to facilitate a partnership between community based organisations, to work together to improve the health and wellbeing of the community it represents.
+The role of the PCP is to facilitate a partnership between community based organisations, to work together to improve the health and wellbeing of the community they represent.

 The PCP program logic for 2013-17 has three integral domains: